 This is not a problem per se, but Quito being a traffic-congested city, it will take quite a bit of time and the pica-placa clock is ticking. [pica-placa = the local system where on certain days during peak hours certain license plates are not allowed to drive.
 Penalties include fines, impounding of the vehicle and point devaluation of the driver’s license].

 I also decide to check the tension off the front axle wheel bearings and replace the lock nuts with my new tool, a 54mm spindle socket.
 I was sick and tired with all the hammering in all the workshops and it’s beyond me that people don’t want to invest in proper tools.
-I found one on Amazon and Adam from Our Open Road brought it from the States for me.
+I found one on Amazon and our friend Adam brought it from the States for me.
 Working with the big socket is a breeze and over the course of our stay it doesn’t serve only our Land Cruiser!

 Meanwhile I exchange the bolts of the Free Wheel Hub for tamper-proof security Torx ones after our little problem with the dark side of society in Bolivia.